varnishcache/varnish-cache/doc/sphinx/reference/varnishncsa.rst

 	         format.

 	      %U
 	         The request URL without any query string.
+Defaults to '-' if not known.

 	      %u
 	         Remote user from auth